 After Detox, Rehab Assists with the Psychological Withdrawal

 Detox succeeds in breaking the physical addiction to alcohol in a week to ten days.
 At this point, your body now no longer believes that it needs the drug to function and survive.
 However, your mind may tempt you to go back.
 For this reason, seasoned therapists strongly recommend addiction treatment at a rehab facility that includes various levels of care.

-When you seek out assistance at Santé Center Recovery, you have access to a number of resources such as:
+When you seek out assistance at Santé Center for Healing, you have access to a number of resources such as: